SouthEndMusic/CachedInterpolations.jl/docs/src/index.md

 # CachedInterpolations.jl

-`CachedInterpolations.jl` exports 2 interpolation types in the style of [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl):
+`CachedInterpolations.jl` exports interpolation types in the style of [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl):

+- `CLinearInterpolation`, regular old linear interpolation;
 - `CSmoothedLinearInterpolation`, a type of linear interpolation with well-behaved smoothed corners;
 - `CSmoothedLinearInterpolationIntInv`, the inverse of the antiderivative of a `CSmoothedLinearInterpolation` if it exists;
 - `CLinearInterpolationInvInv`, the inverse of the antiderivative of a `(C)LinearInterpolation` if it exists.

+These interpolations make as much use as possible of cached data computed at initialization, for a speed against memory usage tradeoff.

 ## Installation